silentknight/abhijitm-com/content/authors/admin/_index.md

 - Visitors
 ---

 I am a PhD candidate in Deep Learning at the Applied Intelligence Research Centre (AIRC), Technological University Dublin (TU Dublin).
 I am co-funded by ADAPT Research Centre, Ireland.
 I am currently exploring the impact of long distance dependencies found in various datasets on neural architectures.
 Previously, I worked with autonomous underwater vehicles (AUVs) and wireless sensor networks (WSNs) and Internet of Things (IoT).

-I also co-founded an IoT based company in India named  SpitiQ.
+I co-founded an IoT based company in India named  SpitiQ.
 I also provide technical advice to Qubiseed Technologies LLP, India.